Synchronicity (The Police album)

-Synchronicity is the fifth and final studio album by English rock band the Police, released on 17 June 1983 by A&M Records.
+Synchronicity is the fifth and final studio album by the English rock band the Police, released on 17 June 1983 by A&M Records.
 The band's most successful release, the album includes the hit singles "Every Breath You Take", "King of Pain", "Wrapped Around Your Finger", and "Synchronicity II".
-The album's title and much of the material for the songs were inspired by Arthur Koestler's The Roots of Coincidence.
+The album's title and much of the material for the songs were inspired by Arthur Koestler's book The Roots of Coincidence (1972).
 At the 1984 Grammy Awards the album was nominated for a total of five awards, including Album of the Year, and won three.
-At the time of its release and following its tour, the Police's popularity was at such a high that they were arguably, according to BBC and The Guardian, the "biggest band in the world".
+At the time of its release and following the Synchronicity Tour, the Police's popularity was at such a high that they were arguably, according to BBC and The Guardian, the "biggest band in the world".

 Synchronicity reached number one on both the UK Albums Chart and the US Billboard 200, and sold over eight million copies in the US.
 The album was widely acclaimed by critics.
-Praise centred on its cohesive merging of disparate genres and sonic experimentation.
+Praise centered on its cohesive merging of disparate genres and sonic experimentation.
 Rolling Stone described "each cut on Synchronicity [as] not simply a song but a miniature, discrete soundtrack".
-It has since been included in the magazine's lists of the "100 Best Albums of the Eighties" and the "500 Greatest Albums of All Time".
+It was ranked number 17 in the magazine's lists of the "100 Best Albums of the Eighties" and number 159 on the "500 Greatest Albums of All Time".
 In 2009, Synchronicity was inducted into the Grammy Hall of Fame.
+In 2023, the album was selected for preservation in the United States National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Recording

-The album's title was inspired by Arthur Koestler's The Roots of Coincidence.
-Frontman Sting was an avid reader of Koestler, and also titled the Police's prior album Ghost in the Machine after one of his works.
+The album's title was inspired by Arthur Koestler's book The Roots of Coincidence.
+Frontman Sting was an avid reader of Koestler, and also titled the Police's prior studio album Ghost in the Machine (1981) after one of his works.